Previous | Next | Contents

 It is recommended that you boot from your emergency disk to make sure that a copy of your operating system works well.

 There are two ways to specify from what disk to boot your Mac.
 If your current operating system is running, click the Apple menu and select System Preferences….
 Choose a disk in the Startup Disk section.
 If you cannot boot from the regular disk or your computer is turned off, press and hold the Alt (Option) key before turning power on.
+Using this method, you can also boot from the Recovery volume if you need to use the Disk Utility or other computer maintenance tool.

 Disk cloning requires the APFS or Mac OS Extended (HFS+) file system.
 This file system has several subversions such as Encrypted or Case-sensitive.
 It is recommended that the destination disk has the same format as the source disk.
 Many disks and USB flash drives have been formatted as FAT32.
 You can copy files on these disks but cannot use as a start up disk until it is properly formatted.